 The creation was the brainchild of Miguel Cordero, who began serving it in his family bar in Tibas in the early 1980s.
 The dish quickly spread like wildfire and can now be found in restaurants and bars around the country.
 Cordero had the foresight to trademark his dish, and in 2014 he began taking legal action against competitors for trademark infringement.
 Thanks to Cordero’s trademark claims, restaurant and bar owners have had to scramble.
 In most cases, you can still usually find chifrijo on the menu, only it might be called frichijo, or hochifri, or some other variation on the theme.

 Seafood — Costa Rica has two coasts, and, as you’d expect, plenty of seafood is available everywhere in the country.
 Corvina (sea bass) is the most commonly served fish and is prepared in many ways, including as ceviche.
-(But be careful: In many cheaper restaurants, particularly in San José, shark meat is often sold as corvina.)
-You should also come across pargo (red snapper), dorado (mahi-mahi), and tuna on some menus.
+You should also come across pargo (red snapper), dorado (mahi-mahi), tilapia and tuna on some menus.
 Trucha (trout) is also farm raised in some higher altitude regions.
+Also look out for shellfish such as camarón (shrimp), piangua (black clams) and mejillones (mussels), especially in the Punta Arenas area.

 Vegetables — In tourist restaurants you’ll find vegetables surprisingly lacking in the meals you’re served in Costa Rica—usually nothing more than a little pile of shredded cabbage topped with a slice or two of tomato.
 You are better off in the sodas where the country’s vast agricultural bounty finds an outlet.
 For a more satisfying and filling salad, order palmito (hearts of palm salad).
 The heart (actually one stem of a multi-stemmed palm) is boiled and then chopped into circular pieces and served with other fresh vegetables, with salad dressing on top.
 If you want something more than this, you’ll have to order a side dish such as picadillo, a stew or purée of vegetables, sometimes with a bit of meat in it.